 In 1987, he performed a guitar solo for a cover of the Beatles’ “Let It Be” which was released under the group-name of Ferry Aid.
 The record raised substantial funds for the survivors of the MS Herald of Free Enterprise disaster.
 At the same time he recorded and toured with KISS drummer Eric Singer on the Wild Frontier Tour.

-In 1990, he played the lead guitar solo on “She’s My Baby” from Traveling Wilburys Vol. 3.
+In 1990, he played the lead guitar solo on “She’s My Baby” on Traveling Wilburys Vol. 3.

-His 1993 live album BLUES ALIVE is one of the best blues rock live albums ever, yet ironically enough not even listed on Wikipedia’s Discography listing.
+His 1993 live album BLUES ALIVE is one of the best blues rock live albums ever, yet ironically (and sadly) enough not even listed on Wikipedia’s Discography listing.

 He stayed with the blues format until 1997 when he returned to the harder rock, but with a softer, more pop and ballad-oriented sound on Dark Days in Paradise followed with another change of direction in 1999, when he decided to experiment with modern dance beats on A Different Beat; this left many fans, as well as the music press, confused.